Wednesday, December 31, 2008

 http://news.nationalgeographic.com/news/2008/03/photogalleries/Egypt-pictures/index.html

-The return of stolen objects include:
+The return of stolen objects includes:

 The head of Amenhotep III: